sreeix/hat.js/Readme.md

 * `hat.js --help` : Prints all the options available
 * `hat.js --tasks` : Prints all the available tasks and some basic description.
+* `hat.js --generate staging` : Generates a simple but working deploy script for staging environment

 The standard format is hat.js <options> -s <stage> <function>